metreeca/metreeca-core/docs/latest/tutorials/linked-data-publishing.md

 [Wrappers](../javadocs/?com/metreeca/rest/Wrapper.html) inspect and possibly alter incoming requests and outgoing responses before they are forwarded to wrapped handlers and returned to wrapping containers.

 The [rewriter](../javadocs/?com/metreeca/rest/wrappers/Rewriter.html) wrapper rewrites incoming and outgoing RDF payloads from the external network-visible server base (`http://localhost:8080/`) to an internal canonical base (`https://demo.metreeca.com/`), ensuring data portability between development and production environments and making it possible to load the static RDF dataset during server initialization, while the external and possibly request-dependent base is not yet known.
-When external and internal bases matches, as in production, rewriting is effectively disabled avoiding any performance hit.
+When external and internal bases match, as in production, rewriting is effectively disabled avoiding any performance hit.

 # Handling Requests